jtauber/greek-reader/README.md

 and then run `./reader.py` with `--exclude exclude31.txt`.

-Note tht you can make edits to the file after running `frequency_exclusion.py` to tailor the exclusion list to your needs.
+Note that you can make edits to the file after running `frequency_exclusion.py` to tailor the exclusion list to your needs.

 ### Adding Glosses

-If you want to provide glosses, you can pass `--glosses` option to `reader.py` with the name of a YAML file that maps each lemma to a default gloss and possibly per-verse overrides.
+If you want to provide glosses, you can pass a `--glosses` option to `reader.py` with the name of a YAML file that maps each lemma to a default gloss and possibly per-verse overrides.
 A file with just default (i.e. global) glosses might look like this: